Transients from ONe White-Dwarf - Neutron-Star/Black-Hole Mergers: Discussion

 We also expect that WD-NS mergers may be responsible for $1$ to $3$ per cent of iron in the Galaxy.
 The enrichment fraction in carbon, oxygen and neon from WD-NS mergers may be up to ten times larger than by other elements (accounting for both CO and ONe WD-NS mergers).
 However, AGB stars likely dominate C production, while core-collapse supernovae likely dominate O and Ne production in the Galaxy \citep{Johnson2019}.
 Similarly, type Ia supernovae likely dominate alpha-element production over WD-NS binaries, e.g. \citet{Lach2020}.
 On the other hand, the production of short-lived $^{53}$Mn per one ONe WD-NS merger may exceed that of type Ia supernovae by more than ten times, e.g. \citet{Fink2014}, and therefore can make an important contribution to the Galaxy. $^{53}$Mn decays through electron capture with half-life of $4\,$Myr, produces no significant gamma-emission \citep{Dressler2012} and hence cannot be observed in X-ray.
 However, ONe WD-NS mergers can certainly contribute to the Earth enrichment by $^{53}$Mn from type Ia supernovae if it takes place \citep{Schaefer2006}.
 Finally, we may speculate, if the WD material manages to escape from the direct vicinity of the NS through an outflow, WD-NS binaries may potentially contribute to the Galactic r-process enrichment.

 The merger may also be observed as LISA \citep{LorenAguilar2005} or DECIGO \citep{Kinugawa2019} GW transients.
 Owing to their higher masses and more compact orbits, the detection rate will be comparable to that of DWD inspirals despite a lower formation rate.
 Before the merger, one might expect a bright X-ray transient at the location of the event, e.g. \citet{Bobrick2017}.
 Such X-ray emission will be induced by the accretion and will last for hours to days before the merger, with the duration of the X-ray phase allowing to put constraints on the mass of the WD.
 During the merger, apart from the transient, one may also expect a jetted outflow from the accretor.
 Hence, depending on the viewing angle, we may expect a UV or X-ray emission accompanying the transient in the first hours to days after the transient, as well as a shock emission in the optical bands \citep{Fernandez19}.
 In the days to months after the merger, the fallback accretion may lead to a new temporary X-ray source at the location of the merger \citep{Dexter2013}.
 Its luminosity would be potentially comparable to that from known ultra-luminous X-ray sources.
-Detection of such a source post-transient could help identify these systems.
+Detection of such a post-transient source could help identify these systems.
+The optical observation of a luminous red remnant at the site of the faint SN Iax explosion SN 2008ha \citep{Foley2014} potentially originating from CO/ONe WD-NS mergers may provide essential clues on the evolution of their remnants.
 Additionally, a remnant hot X-ray bright potentially kicked NS would be expected from after the explosion.
+Potentially magnetised by the merger, the NS remnants may be observed as Fast Radio Burst (FRB) sources \citep{Petroff2019}.
+This outcome is significant for FRBs observed in globular clusters \citep{Kirsten2021, Katz2021} where magnetars cannot form naturally from massive stars.
+In the long term, the disc from WD remnants around the NS/BH produce pulsar or black hole planets \citep{Margalit17}.
 Alternatively, if the NS failed to eject a large part of its material, it might collapse into a black hole.
 Therefore, observations of a NS remnant would allow one to put constraints on the amount of mass ejected during the merger.

-Remnants from the mergers might leave behind carbon, oxygen and especially neon-dominated nebulae such as SNR N132D \citep{Law2020}.
-In fact, the seemingly small fraction of hydrogen mass in the SNR N132D may be well consistent with the yields produced by our systems.
-In our Galaxy, one WD-NS merger occurs every $5000$ years, and therefore, the youngest nebula from such merger will likely be a few thousand years old, consistent with SNR N132D.
-Generally, for nebulae, detailed abundance comparisons, as e.g. in \citet{Zhou2021}, may be used to establish the progenitors.